 Hyperextension injury of the elbow occurs when the elbow joint is bent beyond its normal range of motion, causing damage to the bones and ligaments of the elbow.
 It may also cause elbow dislocation.
 The condition is more common in tennis, football, weight-lifting and contact sports.

 When a hyperextension injury of the elbow is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a elbow hyperextension injury specialist who provides detailed examination and care for patients with elbow hyperextension injury in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a elbow hyperextension injury specialist who provides detailed examination and care for patients with elbow hyperextension injury in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Patients with a hyperextension injury of the elbow often experience a popping sound, followed by instant pain.
 Other symptoms include:

 - Pain when moving or touching your elbow